vinceumo/devNotes/_posts/Javascript/2018-07-20-vue-js-101-todo-pwa-tutorial.md

 ---
 layout: post
-title: 'Vue - 101 todo PWA tutorial '
+title: "Vue - 101 todo PWA tutorial "
 date: 2018-07-20T23:00:00.000+00:00
-categories:
-- Javascript
+category: Javascript
 canonical: https://medium.com/@vince_umo_34593/vue-js-101-todo-pwa-tutorial-ea96eb4e64b1
 post_type: post
 ---

 The goal of this tutorial is to give an introduction to vue.js ❤.

 This content was initially written for a workshop for [DAM Digital London](https://www.damdigital.com/).